You’ve put in the hours. You’ve paid your dues.

 So, put this vital business tool to work for your consulting business.

 Start by ensuring that your website design truly embodies your consulting brand.
 Visitors should understand who you are and what your brand is about as soon as they arrive.

 Your website’s visual design and marketing copy should project your brand’s voice and identity.
 Here are some suggestions:

 - Use your brand’s colors.

-- Prominently feature your logo.
+- Prominently feature your company logo.

-- And, showcase your personal consulting style.
+- And showcase your personal consulting style.

 Consider sharing testimonials and case studies from past satisfied clients.
 You may even want to incorporate an online store into your website to sell your books or proprietary consulting tools (more on that below)

 Finally, a strong website design will lend credibility and legitimacy to your business.

 And don’t worry that you have a brand new site and consulting practice.
 You can overcome that obstacle too.
 Mandi Ellefson, CEO of The Hands-Off CEO, told us that: